xiaolai/insidebar-ai/README.md

 ## Installation

-### From Chrome Web Store (Recommended for Most Users)

-Coming soon - the extension is currently under review.

-### Self-Hosting (Recommended for Privacy-Conscious Users)
+### Self-Hosting Only

+This extension is not available on the Chrome Web Store and is designed to be self-hosted.

 **Why self-host?**